 The Company’s 2007 Stock Compensation Plan permits its Compensation Committee to grant stock-based awards, including stock options and restricted stock, to key employees and non-employee directors.
 The Company has made restricted stock grants that vest over one to ten years.

 There were no restricted stock awards granted during the three-month period ended December 31, 2016.
 During the three-month period ended December 31, 2015, the Company granted employees restricted stock awards totaling 8,500 shares of common stock, with a vesting term of five years and a fair value of $13.64 per share.
 Restricted stock transactions during the three-month period ended December 31, 2016 are summarized as follows:

 |Unvested at December 31, 2016||561,570||$||14.26|

 Employee Stock Purchase Plan

 Credit is extended based on the evaluation of a customer’s financial condition and collateral is generally not required.
 Accounts that are outstanding longer than the contractual payment terms are considered past due.
 The Company writes off accounts receivable when they become uncollectible; payments subsequently received on such receivables are credited to the allowance for doubtful accounts.
-As of both December 31, 2019 and September 30, 2019, the balance in the allowance for doubtful accounts was $289,085.
+As of December 31, 2016 and September 30, 2016, the balance in the allowance for doubtful accounts was $90,473 and $93,473, respectively.